-5.1.2 Operational Phase Emissions from Flaring and Generator Engines
+5.1.2 Operational Phase Emissions from Flaring and Generator Engine Operation

-The main potential impact of the proposed development is considered to be emissions from the proposed enclosed ground flare and the two generator engines on the sensitive receptors in the area surrounding the proposed development site.
-The results of the modelling exercise can be modelled in the following subsections.
+The main potential impact of the proposed development is considered to be emissions from the proposed enclosed ground flares and the generator engine on the sensitive receptors in the area surrounding the proposed development site.
+The results of the modelling exercise are summarised in the following subsections.